heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           date_end: '2021-09-30'
           description: |2-
               Responsibilities included:
-              * Supported the methodology/steering group in a large-scale literature review revising the S3 guideline *Dementias*.
+              * Supported the methods group in revising the S3 guidelines on dementia.
-              * Screened about 5000 research articles based on predefined search terms; evaluated these articles for further guideline use.
+              * Screened 5000 research articles and assessed general suitability for further use of the articles.
-              * Assessed methodological quality of about 500 research articles along the NICE guideline as well as CASP checklists.
+              * Assessed the methodological quality of around 500 research articles based on NICE and CASP guidelines.
         - title: Intern
           company: University Hospital Cologne | Center for Memory Disorders
           company_url: 'https://psychiatrie-psychotherapie.uk-koeln.de/klinik/ambulante-behandlung/spezialambulanz-gedaechtnisstoerungen/'